 Cooperation between the two geographically separated flying fields began in 1918 when Wilbur Wright Field agreed to let McCook Field use hangar and shop space as well as its enlisted mechanics to assemble and maintain airplanes and engines.
 Wilbur Wright Field's expansive and relatively isolated open flying field also proved ideal for testing the Air Service's experimental aircraft and the larger, more powerful models developed during the 1920s.

 Following World War I, the training school at Wilbur Wright Field was discontinued.
-Wilbur Wright Field and the depot soon merged to form the Fairfield Air Depot.
-The depot remained active until 1946.
+Wilbur Wright Field and the depot soon merged to form the Fairfield Air Depot, which remained active until 1946.

 Between 1925 and 1927, modern new facilities were built on the portion of Wright Field west of Huffman Dam to house all of the functions being relocated from old McCook Field.
 Orville Wright raised the flag over the new engineering center at the official dedication ceremony on October 12, 1927.
 The name "Wright Field" soon became synonymous with developments in the field of aeronautical engineering, a reputation that Wright-Patterson retains to the present day.
 This new portion of Wright Field became the headquarters of the Materiel Division, the main branch of the Army Air Corps responsible for developing advanced aircraft, equipment, and accessories.
 The Division also procured and provided maintenance for all of these systems and was charged with managing the extensive Air Corps depot system.

 Wright Field incorporated the entire installation.
 Many citizens in the local community, however, believed that part of the field should honor the Patterson family in some way as recognition for their leadership in keeping the engineering center in Dayton.
-This happened on July 1, 1931, when the portion of Wright Field east of Huffman Dam was redesignated "Patterson Field" in honor of Lieutenant Frank Stuart Patterson.
+This happened on July 1, 1931, when the portion of Wright Field east of Huffman Dam was separated from Wright Field and redesignated "Patterson Field" in honor of Lieutenant Frank Stuart Patterson.

 Frank Stuart Patterson, born in Dayton, Ohio, on November 6, 1897, was the son of Frank Jefferson Patterson and Julia Shaw Patterson.
 The elder Patterson and his brother, John H. Patterson, founded The National Cash Register Company and figured prominently in local Dayton history.
 Frank Stuart attended Yale University, but graduated "in absentia" in the spring of 1918 because he, like many of his fellow classmates, had joined the Army.
 He enlisted in May 1917 and was commissioned in September as a first lieutenant in the Officers Reserve Corps with the aeronautical rating of pilot.
 Lieutenant Patterson was assigned to the 137th Aero Squadron as a test pilot at Wilbur Wright Field the following May.
 On June 19, 1918, little more than a month after his arrival, Lieutenant Patterson and his aerial observer, Lieutenant LeRoy Amos Swan, went aloft in their DH-4 to test newly installed machine guns synchronizers.
 They completed two trials successfully, but during a steep dive on the third test the airplane's wings collapsed and the aircraft crashed, killing both crewmen.

-Patterson Field consisted of the land known today as Areas A and C of Wright-Patterson Air Force Base.
-It included the Fairfield Air Depot and the Huffman Prairie Flying Field.
+Patterson Field consisted of the land known today as Wright-Patterson Air Force Base's Area A. It included the Fairfield Air Depot and the Huffman Prairie Flying Field.
 Patterson Field soon became the Army's center for aviation logistics, maintenance, and supply.
 Although Wright Field and Patterson Field were now two separate installations, their missions continued to be closely intertwined.

 The outbreak of World War II provided a crucial test for the Materiel Division.
 Since 1926 the Division had managed its experimental, engineering, and procurement functions with limited peacetime appropriations.
 Changes were required within the Division to accommodate the massive wartime Air Corps expansion program.
 The functions of the Division were ultimately broken into two separate commands, the Materiel Command and the Air Service Command.
 The Materiel Command, headquartered at Wright Field, was responsible for the procurement of airplanes and equipment in production quantities and for sustaining an accelerated program of testing and development.
 The Air Service Command, located on Patterson Field, assumed responsibility for all logistics functions, including maintenance and supply.